1

 • Air curtain destructors may be subject to federal incinerator standards of 40 CFR Part 60 (Subpart CCCC, DDDD, EEEE, or FFFF) depending on the type of material combusted.

 • Air curtain destructors that burn only yard waste, wood waste, clean lumber, or any mixture thereof are required to obtain an Air Curtain Destructor permit.
-Burning of other material may require obtaining a Construction Permit.
+Burning of other materials may require obtaining a Construction Permit.
 Apply for a permit by submitting the air curtain destructor APEN.